Polyethyleneimine modification of aluminum hydroxide nanoparticle enhances antigen transportation and cross-presentation

 Conclusion: We established a high-performance anti-tumor vaccine of DCs loaded with LV@ HPA/PEI nanoparticles and tumor-associated antigens in autophagosomes (DRibbles), which could serve as a therapeutic strategy in cancer immunotherapy.

 Dong, Heng; Wen, Zhi-Fa; Chen, Lin; Zhou, Na; Liu, Hui; Dong, Shiling; Hu, Hong-Ming; and Mou, Yongbin, "Polyethyleneimine modification of aluminum hydroxide nanoparticle enhances antigen transportation and cross-presentation of dendritic cells."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 183.